stepanataccolade/docsv2/sources/ci_configure.md

 With this configured, upon a successful CI run you will see the above steps executed within your CI run console and you should be able to verify within EB that a deployment was triggered.

-For reference, here is a [sample Node.js application](https://github.com/shippableSamples/sample_node_eb_docker) that successfully performs Docker deployment to Elastic Beanstalk.
+For reference, here is a [sample Node.js application](https://github.com/shippableSamples/sample_node_eb_docker) that successfully performs Docker deployment to Elastic Beanstalk

+**NOTE**:
+While the above scenario includes pulling a public Docker image, you may have other scenarios such as wanting to pull an image from a private registry in your workflow.
+This is totally possible.
+Authenticating and pulling private third party images occurs outside of Shippable actions.
+You will have to be configure these settings within Elastic Beanstalk as Shippable is not responsible for these actions.

+Click for instructions [to pull an image from a private repository hosted by an online registry](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker.html) and/or for [multicontainer docker environments](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_ecs.html)

 ---